jVanZwieten/punctual-intellisense/README.md

 ## Known Issues

 * `.` is the accessor in many languages, but not all.
 At this time, only those languages for which it is are supported (as far as triggering the next suggestion widget).
 Future feature may allow for different behaviors per language, if there's public demand for it.
+* This does not work well alongside VSCode's JSON editing, so the functionality is bypassed when editing JSON.
+* If the selected suggestion is a snippet, the previous word will be deleted upon typing.
+To my knowledge, this cannot be defended against due to VSCode extension API limitation.
+Logged at https://github.com/Microsoft/vscode/issues/44155.
+For now until a solution can be found, this is an easily avoidable scenario.

 <!-- ## Release Notes